sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

 In-place Truncation of Tail Elements
 ------------------------------------

-The :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.truncate` instance method allows the in-place modification of existing :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances by truncating a segment of the tail elements - the tail elements to be truncated are removed from the existing tail in the given order.
+The :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.truncate` instance method can be used to perform an in-place truncation of the sequence of elements of a :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instance instances by truncating a given sequence of tail elements - the tail elements to be truncated are removed from the existing tail in the given order.
 Some examples are given below.

 .. code:: python